apache/pekko-connectors/contributor-advice.md

 ### Public factory methods

-Depending on the technology you integrate with Pekko streams and Pekko connectors you'll create Sources, Flows and Sinks.
+Depending on the technology you integrate with Pekko streams and Pekko Connectors you'll create Sources, Flows and Sinks.
 Regardless on how they are implemented make sure that you create the relevant Sources, Sinks and Flows APIs so they are simple and easy to use.